kapulkin/promptbuilder/Readme.md

 # Prompt Builder

-Library for building prompts for LLMs.
+Library for building prompts and agents with LLMs.

 ## Installation